tfpauly/privacy-proxy/draft-private-access-tokens.md

 ### Mediator-to-Issuer Request {#request-two}

 The Mediator and the Issuer MUST use a secure and Issuer-authenticated HTTPS connection.
-Since an Issuer issues tokens to only known Mediators, connections between them MUST use mutual authentication.
+Also, Issuers MUST authenticate Mediators, either via mutual TLS or another form of application-layer authentication.
 They MAY additionally use mechanisms such as TLS certificate pinning, to mitigate the risk of channel compromise; see {{sec-considerations}} for additional about this channel.